How Do You Create A Complex Sentence

 • Middle: The project, although I was tired, I finished.
 (Less common, but can be effective in certain contexts)

-4. Avoid Dangling Modifiers: Ensure that the dependent clause clearly modifies the intended noun or pronoun in the independent clause.
+4. Avoid Dangling Modifiers: check that the dependent clause clearly modifies the intended noun or pronoun in the independent clause.
 A dangling modifier occurs when the dependent clause does not logically connect to the rest of the sentence.
 Example of a dangling modifier: After finishing the dishes, the floor was mopped.
 (Who finished the dishes?)
 Corrected: After finishing the dishes, I mopped the floor.

 5. Read Widely: Pay attention to how skilled writers use complex sentences in their work.
 Analyze their sentence structures, the types of conjunctions they use, and how they punctuate their sentences.
 Imitating effective writing styles can help you develop your own skills.